RsyncProject/rsync/rsync.1.md

     data that goes into the file-lists, and thus it doesn't affect deletions.
     It just limits the files that the receiver requests to be transferred.

-    The suffix letters are (in upper/lower-case): `B`, `K`, `G`, `T`, and `P` for bytes, kilobytes/kibibytes, megabytes/mebibytes, gigabytes/gibibytes,
+    The accepted suffix letters are: `B`, `K`, `G`, `T`, and `P` for bytes, kilobytes/kibibytes, megabytes/mebibytes, gigabytes/gibibytes,
     terabytes/tebibytes, and petabytes/pebibytes.
 If you use a single-char suffix or add-on "ib" to it (e.g. "G" or "GiB") then you get units that are multiples of 1024.
 If you use a two-letter suffix that ends with a "B" (e.g. "kb") then you get units that are multiples of 1000.
+The suffix letters can be any mix of upper and lower-case that you want to use.

-    Finally, if the string ends with either "+1" or "-1", it will be offset by one byte in the indicated direction.
+    Finally, if the string ends with either "+1" or "-1", it is offset by one byte in the indicated direction.
 The largest possible value is `8192P-1`.

     Examples: `--max-size=1.5mb-1` is 1499999 bytes, and `--max-size=2g+1` is
     2147483649 bytes.